 Pakistan/India: In Pakistan SRP partners with Helvetas, Mars Food, Rice Partners Ltd and WWF-Pakistan in implementing a CHF 6.6 million project on water management in rice and cotton, funded by the Swiss Agency for Development and Cooperation.
 This 3-year project, which links small farmers to export markets, has been extended for a second 3-year phase to cover 100,000 farmers.
 The project has seen significant reductions in use of water and agrochemicals, as well as higher incomes for rice farmers.

 Thailand: In July 2018 GIZ, Olam and SRP launched the Thai Rice NAMA project with 11 Thai government agencies.
-The project will support 100,000 rice farming households in Thailand to shift from conventional to low-emission rice farming, reducing emissions of irrigated rice by 29%.
-The project marks the first time that GHG improvements in rice cultivation will count towards a government’s Nationally Determined Contributions (NDCs) to the Paris Agreement on climate change3.
+The project marks the first time that GHG improvement in rice cultivation will be assessed and implemented with the view to support possible future government’s Nationally Determined Contributions (NDCs) from agriculture to the Paris Agreement on climate change.
 In the same year, Mars Food, Ebro Foods, GIZ and the Thai Rice Department launched the Sustainable Aromatic Rice Initiative – Thailand (SARIT) with an aim of building the capacity of 1,200 Thai rice growers in Roi Et province in adopting

 sustainable best practices while enhancing farmer livelihoods.